TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 37/Isaiah 37.22.md

 ---

-this is the word which Jehovah hath spoken concerning him: The virgin daughter of Zion hath despised thee and laughed thee to scorn; the daughter of Jerusalem hath shaken her head at thee.
+this is the word which Yahweh has spoken concerning him.
+The virgin daughter of Zion has despised you and ridiculed you.
+The daughter of Jerusalem has shaken her head at you.